Stefan-Olt/MISRC/README.md

 <details closed>

-<summary>Software Install Guide</summary>
+<summary>Software Install</summary>
 <br>

-Depedencys
+Tested and built on Linux Mint 21.03 and 22 / Ubuntu 22.04

+First install dependencies

 - `apt install libflac-dev`

-Install [hsdaoh](https://github.com/Stefan-Olt/hsdaoh) this allows you to use the MS2130 & MS2131 chips directly.
+- Install [hsdaoh](https://github.com/Stefan-Olt/hsdaoh) this allows you to use the MS2130 & MS2131 chips directly.

+> [!CAUTION]
+> The main hsdaoh branch does not have the required changes merged yet, ensure the above liked repo is used for install or your application will not build.

 Restart and then continue